Petite Meller: Career

-Meller began her career in Israel, performing as a vocalist in the Israeli electroclash band Terry Poison from 2003 to 2011.
+Meller began her career in Israel, performing as a vocalist in the Israeli synth-pop band Terry Poison from 2003 to 2011.
 After leaving the band, Meller moved to Brooklyn, New York to seek out her own sound in 2012.
 Speaking of her departure from Terry Poison, Meller said that the decision to leave left her "liberated" and filled with "feminine power."
 During her time with Terry Poison, the band released a self-titled debut album, with Meller assisting with writing and composing as well as performing vocals throughout the album.

 In 2014, Meller moved to London after meeting her manager.

 In 2015, Meller signed a record deal with Island Records UK and Island Records US, plus a publishing deal with Warner/Chappell Music US.

 Her 2015 single "Baby Love" peaked at #30 on the UK Singles Chart.
 Meller performed at Reading and Leeds and Latitude Festival in 2015.

 Her debut album, Lil Empire, was released on 9 September 2016.

 Meller was nominated for the MTV Europe Music Award for The Best Push Artist of 2017.

 In 2020, with the release of "Dying Out of Love", Mellor stepped into a new genre of music she called "Ork Pop" (orchestral pop).
 Her upcoming album will include a song written for her by Diane Warren and will include music from the Moscow Royal Orchestra.

-A style icon, Meller and has sat front row at fashion shows such as Chanel, Armani, and Miu Miu.
+A style icon, Meller has sat front row at fashion shows such as Chanel, Armani, and Miu Miu.
 Top tier photographers that have worked with Meller include Mario Testino, Ellen Von Unwerth, Valerie Phillips, and Jean-Baptiste Mondino, for publications including Vogue US, Interview, Time, V, The Guardian, i-D, Vice, Paper, Evening Standard, NME, Vanity Fair, W, Flaunt, Wonderland and DAZED.
 Meller was the face for 2020 ELLE Mexico and has featured on the cover of magazines such as French Fries, Vein, S, Irk, ELLE Belgium and Harpers Bazaar Vietnam.